ngs-docs/2023-snakemake-book-draft/src/recipes/replacing-for.md

-# Applying one rule to to many files - replacing for loops in shell scripts
+# Applying one rule to many files - replacing for loops in shell scripts